MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_3.fullname)

 ```
-so in order to accessing email like an attribute.
+so in order to access email like an attribute.

 we can just add a property decorator above that method.

-we can do this fullname as well.
+We can do this fullname as well.

 ```Python
 class Employee4: